Basic Steel Products Trading License in Dubai: Cost and Requirements

 Dubai South amplifies this advantage further.
 Its location adjacent to Al Maktoum International Airport and in close proximity to Jebel Ali Port, the largest port in the Middle East, creates unmatched logistics connectivity.
 Traders operating from Dubai South benefit from streamlined customs procedures and direct access to two of the world's most active freight gateways.

 According to the UAE Ministry of Economy, the country's non-oil trade has continued to grow year-on-year, with steel and metal products remaining among the top commodity categories by volume.
-This sustained activity reinforces the commercial viability of a steel trading licence in this jurisdiction.
+This sustained activity reinforces the commercial viability of a steel trading license in this jurisdiction.

 Key Stats at a Glance